sapo17/GraphicsSeminarSS24/README.md

-# CG Seminar Summer Term 2024
+# Computer Graphics Seminar Summer Term 2024 at TU Wien

 Repository for the CG seminar (S2024).

+## Report: Seminar submission
+You can find the seminar submission in this repository ([click here](docs/scg_24_submission_edition/Hasbay_DrDelaunay2024.pdf)).
+The differences from the intermediary report can also be found [here](docs/scg_24_submission_edition/notes_on_scg24_submission.md).

+## Report: Extended edition
+The extended edition is still in the works and planned to be released at the end of June 2024.

 ## Anaconda instructions